Coastal Carolina vs. Northern Illinois Cure Bowl NCAA Football Odds, Plays and Insights | December 17, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 71.9, is 8.4 points above Friday's over/under.
+- The two teams combine to average 71.9 points per game, 8.4 more than the over/under in this contest.

-- This contest's over/under is 10.8 points greater than the 52.7 these two squads combine to surrender per game this season.
+- These two squads combine to surrender 52.7 points per game, 10.8 fewer than this contest's over/under.

-- The average total in Chanticleers games this season is 58.5, 5.0 points fewer than Friday's total of 63.5 .
+- Chanticleers games have an average total of 58.5 points this season, 5.0 fewer than Friday's over/under.

-- The 63.5 total in this game is 5.2 points above the 58.3 average total in Huskies games this season.
+- The 63.5 total in this game is 5.2 points higher than the 58.3 average total in Huskies games this season.

 Coastal Carolina Stats and Trends

-- So far this season, the Chanticleers have been installed as favorites by a 10.5-point margin or more 10 times and are 5-5 ATS in those matchups.
+- The Chanticleers are 5-5 ATS when favored by 10 points or more this season.

-- Coastal Carolina's games this year have hit the over on four of 11 set point totals (36.4%).
+- Coastal Carolina's games this year have hit the over four times in 11 opportunities (36.4%).

-- Coastal Carolina is 4-3 against the spread and 7-1 overall in games when it puts up more than 32.7 points.
+- When Coastal Carolina puts up more than 32.7 points, it is 4-3 against the spread and 7-1 overall.

-- When Coastal Carolina churns out more than 448.3 yards, the team is 4-3 against the spread and 8-0 overall.
+- When Coastal Carolina amasses more than 448.3 yards, the team is 4-3 against the spread and 8-0 overall.

-- The Chanticleers have 10 giveaways this season, while the Huskies have 10 takeaways .
+- The Chanticleers have 10 turnovers this season, equal to the number of takeaways for the Huskies.

 - Find the latest spread and moneyline odds for Coastal Carolina at SISportsbook.